Tafara-N/alx-react/0x02-react_props/README.md

 React Developer Tools
 Enzyme
 React Fragments

-Learning Objectives
+# Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+At the end of this project, you are expected to be able to explain to anyone](), **without the help of Google:**

 How to create basic React components using functions How to reuse components